 Today, I want to share my top 5 things smart women do with their money!
 Show me the money!

 They maximize their earnings – I’m not saying we all need to shoot for CEO level, but whatever you choose to be…be a good one!
 If you’re in sales, be the best damn salesperson around.
 If you clean homes, or prepare taxes, be irreplaceable.
-Take pride in whatever you choose to do and don’t be afraid to ask for what your worth.
+Take pride in whatever you choose to do and don’t be afraid to ask for what you’re worth.

 - They’re Savvy Spenders – I’m a frugal person but I’m NOT cheap.
 There’s a big difference!
 Being frugal means you don’t spend foolishly.
 A savvy spender buys what is important to them and economizes the rest.
 For example, if eating organic food is very important to you, then incorporating this expense into your life makes sense.
 Being frugal means you don’t spend on things that you don’t find value in.
 You’re just saving money on things that don’t really matter that much.
 For example, say you don’t really care who your electric provider is, you just want the cheapest rate.
 On this note, I’m all about using technology when it makes sense.
 My favorite money saving app is IBOTTA!
 This free app allows me to save money at a lot of the major stores I shop, like Kroger and Sam’s Club.
 I also really find it helpful when shopping Joann for my Etsy supplies.
 They offer a 15% cashback!
 And that’s on top of any store sales going on.
 All you do is upload your receipt and you get the cash credited to your account.
 It’s really a no-brainer!
 You can get the Ibotta app here.
 I use it ALL the time.
 Smart women get cash-back!